Approval Voting vs. IRV

 Approval Voting completely eliminates the “spoiler” problem, whereas IRV merely mitigates it.
 Here’s a video explanation by CES co-founder Andrew Jennings, who got his math PhD with a focus on the mathematics of voting.

 IRV is most likely to lead to tie and near-tie chad-counting lawsuit nightmare scenarios.
 Score Voting (aka “Range Voting”) is least likely.
 Approval Voting is the simplest form of Score Voting.
 (Mathematically, voting for a candidate is like giving that candidate a score of “1″, whereas not voting for a candidate is like giving the candidate a score of zero.)

 IRV exhibits a tremendous number of crazy pathologies.
-All voting methods can exhibit certain problems, but the problem is particularly severe for IRV.
+All voting methods can exhibit problems, but their frequency and severity is particularly pronounced with IRV.
 Here is a simple example of an IRV election which simultaneously exhibits numerous pathologies.
-Here is another ”worst case scenario” example, which is much less probable, but shows how severely IRV can potentially fail.
+Here is another “worst case scenario” example, which is much less probable, but shows how severely IRV can potentially fail.

 IRV is extremely susceptible to tactical exaggeration, which causes it to degenerate approximately into ordinary Plurality Voting.
 (IRV proponents often make this very criticism of Approval Voting, but they are mistaken.)

 Approval Voting is better.
 In addition to the superior Bayesian regret performance as seen in the above graph, there are two theorems about the relatively mild (some would say good) behavior of Approval Voting in the face of tactical behavior.